prasanta-ganguly/PAMedia_Metaweather/README.md

 b) Will not use DateUtil class to get dates using different functions and will try to parameterize the date using Scenario Outlook.

-c) Will validate static data in body and the most impostant parameters that are present in nodes to be tested.
+c) Will validate static data in body and the most important parameters that are present in nodes to be tested.